 A reservation is required.
-Send your email enquiry to [email protected]
+Send your email inquiry to [email protected].

-The National Gardens are the Athenian answer to New York’s Central Park.
-They sit just to the right of the Parliament building, and were constructed in the 1800s on the instruction of Queen Amalia.
+The beautiful National Gardens are to Athens what Central Park is to New York City.
+They sit just to the right of the Parliament building and were lovingly created by the German agriculturist Frederick Schmidt in the 1800s, on the instruction of Queen Amalia.

-The grounds of the National Gardens are expansive.
+The grounds of the National Gardens span across 24 hectares.
 There are flower gardens, a lake, a playground, a coffee shop, a children’s library, and a petting zoo all contained within its reach.
-You will also find ornate statues of notable Greek Poets, Writers and Philosophers scattered among its grounds.
+You will also find ornate statues of notable Greek Poets, Writers, and Philosophers scattered among its grounds.

 One of the best free things to do in Athens is to observe the artifacts contained in the little halls of Syntagma metro station.
 The items displayed here were uncovered from the area at the time that the metro station was built.